Labrador Health

 - Elbow dysplasia

-• the non-union of the anconeus process
+• the non-union of the anconeal process

 • fragmentation of the medial coronoid process